 - An expansion of the terminal building to house a passenger customs clearing station, to allow for the screening of arriving international passengers at the Airport.
-This addition will also incorporate an additional baggage carousel that can be used for both international and domestic flights. - A \$10.0M investment in Phase 1 will be complete in 2021. - Phase 2 of the full project will include U.S. Customs and Border Protection facilities with a cost of \$26.8M, scheduled to complete in 2025. - Funded entirely by state and federal grants
+This addition will also incorporate an additional baggage carousel that can be used for both international and domestic flights. - A \$10.0M investment in Phase 1 was completed in 2021. - Phase 2 of the full project will include U.S. Customs & Border Protection facilities with a cost of \$26.8M, scheduled to complete in 2024. - Funded entirely by state and federal grants